SebastienBocquet/ConvertibleUAV/README.rst

   - improvement of aerodynamic design for larger flight time, and better resistance to wind

-  - migration of the software to `Ardupilot <https://ardupilot.org/ardupilot/>`_
+  - migration of the software to `Ardupilot <https://ardupilot.org/ardupilot/>`_.
+Indeed, we are

+  - correction of errors or improvement in documentation clarity.

+Please contribute through the `Github issue tracker`_.
+We will provide a more interactive solution on the near future.

 Authors
 -------

-Sebastien Bocquet
+-  `Sebastien Bocquet`_ - *Project creator and maintainer*

 Licence